-Opening a Yoga studio
+Hanna: Opening a Yoga studio

-Betsy’s Salon: From Humble Beginnings to Fulfilling a Dream
+Betsy: From Humble Beginnings to Fulfilling a Dream

 Identifying the Issues

-First was its locale.
-The salon was situated in an area with at least 3 other shops offering similar services at very competitive prices.
-The neighbourhood’s residents were of older age, many of whom were retirees who did not have the financial means to justify “luxurious indulgences”.
+First was its location.
+The salon was located in an area with at least 3 other shops offering similar services at very competitive prices.
+The estate also housed mostly older folks who did not have the financial means to justify “luxurious indulgences”.
 It was estimated that only 25% of her clients were working adults with higher spending power, but were not using her services regularly either.

 Creating a Workable Plan

 A brainstorming session with Betsy revealed that she should target a more affluent customer segment.
 However, this group prefers to shop at nearby malls rather than the neighbourhood shops.
 We suggested that Betsy should relocate her salon into a mall even though the rent is higher.
 She explored this option and discovered that despite the higher rent, there would also be marketing collaborations to reach out to new customers and increase sales.